 California requires a statewide mattress recycling program designed and implemented by mattress manufacturers with CalRecycle oversight.
 The Mattress Recycling Council (MRC) is the manufacturers’ stewardship organization that implements the program.

-- The Mattress Recycling Council submitted its proposed 2020 Budget and 2018 Annual Report to CalRecycle on September 1, 2020.
+- The Mattress Recycling Council submitted its proposed 2021 Budget and 2019 Annual Report to CalRecycle on September 1, 2020.
 CalRecycle requests public comments regarding these documents be sent to email@example.com through September 23, 2020.

 Why focus on mattresses?